 - Sir Francis Jacobs QC, Advocate General of the European Court of Justice

 - Lord Goldsmith QC, Attorney-General

-Peter Scott QC, Peter Webster QC, Peter Goldsmith QC and the immediate past Head of Chambers, Tim Dutton QC, have all served as Chairmen of the Bar Council.
+Peter Scott QC, Peter Webster QC, Peter Goldsmith QC and Tim Dutton QC have all served as Chairmen of the Bar Council.

 Fountain Court is also proud of its historic and continuing academic links.
 The profiles of individual members are indicative of a strong intellectual and academic backbone to Chambers, with several Vinerian and Eldon Scholars amongst its current members.
 Andrew Burrows QC is Professor of the Law of England in the University of Oxford and a Fellow of All Souls College.
 Lawrence Boo is a Professor of Law at the National University of Singapore.
 Peter Watts QC is a Professor of Law at the University of Auckland.
 Dr Louise Merrett is a Fellow and Tutor in Law at Trinity College, Cambridge and University Reader in International Commercial Law.
 Stephen Moriarty QC, is a former Fellow and Tutor in Law at Exeter College, Oxford and a University Lecturer.
 Former members include Richard Hooley, Professor of Law at King’s College, London and Neil Andrews, Professor of Civil Justice and Private Law at Clare College, Cambridge.

 In September 2014 Chambers opened a new office in Singapore’s financial district, in the Ocean Financial Centre.